Service List¶

 - Click Confirm.

-Guance will query the trace data of the past 1 hour and determine if the current service's trace data contains a POD.
-If pod_name exists, it will list pod_name in the dropdown; if not, it will list host.
+Guance queries trace data from the past 1 hour and checks if POD information exists in the trace data for the current service.
+If a pod_name value exists, it lists the pod_name in the dropdown; if not, it lists the host.

 Historical Memory Snapshots¶

-All created snapshots can be viewed through the Historical Memory Snapshots entry at the top of the list.
+All created snapshots can be viewed by entering through the Historical Memory Snapshots entry above the list.